aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

 }
 ```

-But, we always want to show items that don't have a feature flag.
+And this works well.
+However, we always want to show items that don't have a feature flag.
 We can add a default feature flag to the `serverSchema`:

 ```tsx
 export const serverSchema = Yup.object({